Why A Small Siamese Cat Makes the Very Best Pet

-You can see a picture of Morris HERE, and it just so happens that 9 Lives is celebrating 50 years of Morris in 2018.
+You can read all about Morris HERE, and it just so happens that 9 Lives is celebrating 54 years of Morris in 2022.
 You might find a deal on some cat food!

 When your cat vomits up the great food you just bought, you can pick up some of this great cat vomit cleaner here!

 Siamese Cat Fact – The very first reports of Siamese cats in North America were in the late 1800’s.
 In fact, Historians tell us that United States President Rutherford B. Haye’s wife, First Lady Lucy Hayes, was the proud owner of a Siamese kitty named Siam.
 H4

 Ivan was Loved

 In the 1970’s it was common to find circular metal support poles in the basements of homes.
 My dad had lovingly finished the basement in our small size ranch home, and, in a brilliant and fashionable move, he carpeted our metal poles.
 It was disco sheik down there with those poles and our bright orange décor accents.

 I wish I had a picture to share the beauty, but alas, you’ll have to use your mind’s eye to imagine how fabulous it really was.
 Unfortunately, Ivan got a little carried away with the disco mentality and began using his back claws to climb the support beams.
 This pole-climbing behavior did not please the maternal unit in my home at all.
 My brother and I thought it was fabulous.